-9" X 12" charcoal portrait of the individual whom influenced me most in 2018.
-Motivating me to educate myself everyday by reading and thinking as objectively as possible, I am forever grateful for his audacity to publicly speak righteoustruth, even when it goes against the grain of political correctness.
+9in × 12in charcoal portrait of the individual whom influenced me most in 2018.
+Motivating me to educate myself everyday by reading and thinking as objectively as possible, I am forever grateful for his courage to publicly voice truth even when it goes against the grain of political correctness.

 Tools Used Generals® charcoal pencil Tombow® Mono eraser Faber-Castell® rubber kneaded eraser Strathmore® grey toned paper Q-Tip® ear swab

-I was fortunate enough to score VIP tickets to Dr. Jordan B. Peterson’s 12 Rules For Life lecture in Sacramento, so I took the liberty of completing a portrait of Dr. Peterson to bring with me to the event.
+I was fortunate enough to obtain VIP tickets to Dr. Jordan B. Peterson’s 12 Rules For Life lecture in Sacramento, so I zealously completed this 16in × 20in oil base pencil portrait of Dr. Peterson to bring with me to the event.
 Such a great night!

 “Pretty good.” ~ Jordan B. Peterson